School Logo

 Assessment

-Alongside daily assessment for learning in all areas of the EYFS, once children begin the RWI programme, phonic assessments are carried out every 6-8 weeks, to check a child’s progress toward clear end points.
+Once children begin Reception, phonic assessments are carried out approximately every 8 weeks, to check a child’s progress toward clear end points.
+These assessments inform our grouping and additional support for those who need it.

 We moderate our termly assessments through internal processes, moderation meetings with local primary schools, and with the wider school community via Trust moderation events.